 The township of Portarlington was formally surveyed around 1850 and was at that time named Drayton.
 It was renamed Portarlington in 1851, reportedly in honour of the English Peer, Sir Henry Bennet , 1st Earl of Arlington.

-Mussels are the dominant shell species found in abundance around Portarlington, demonstrating the importance of mussels to the area, even in pre-historic times.
+Mussels are the dominant shell species found in evidence around Portarlington, demonstrating the importance of mussels to the area, even in pre-historic times.

 Portarlington is located on the Bellarine Peninsula, 27km from the City of Geelong and 104 km south of Melbourne.
 Jetstar fly out of Avalon airport 47km south of Portarlington to Sydney and Brisbane.